RetroAchievements/docs/docs/guidelines/content/subsets.md

 ### Hash Compatibility

 Some achievement sets may be incompatible with certain game hashes (ROM versions, patches, etc).
 The server will automatically exclude incompatible sets from your emulator session.
-If you're testing hash incompatibility, you may have special access to view sets that are normally hidden for incompatible hashes.
+If you're testing hash compatibility, you may have special access to view sets that are normally hidden for incompatible hashes.

 ## A Reminder